Compromise of 1850

 5) The

 Fugitive Slave Act made any federal official who did not arrest a runaway slave liable to pay a fine.
-(See The Compromise of 1850 and the Fugitive Slave Law: The Ramifications.)
+See also Compromise of 1850 and the Fugitive Slave Law.

 Recommended Reading: Henry Clay: Statesman for the Union.
 From Library Journal: Award-winning historian Remini has written the definitive biography on controversial 19th-century politician Henry Clay of Kentucky.
 Remini's work, which uses a rich array of primary sources, especially letters uncovered by the Henry Clay Papers publication project, surpasses earlier studies of Clay by Glyndon Van Deusen (The Life of Henry Clay, Greenwood, 1979) and Clement Eaton (Henry Clay & the Art of American Politics, 1962).
 All facets of Clay's life are examined, especially much new information about his private life and how it influenced his public political career.
 Remini analyzes why an accomplished political leader such as Clay could never be elected president, though he ran for the office five times.
 Continued below….